codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/custom-helm-uploads.md

 {{site.data.callout.callout_info}}
 ##### Environment setup

-Note that this pipeline references some pre-defined environment variables like GOOGLE_BUCKET_NAME, GOOGLE_PROJECT_ID and GOOGLE_CREDENTIALS.
+Note that this pipeline references some pre-defined environment variables like `GOOGLE_BUCKET_NAME`, `GOOGLE_PROJECT_ID` and `GOOGLE_CREDENTIALS`.
 For this example, we created a service account with appropriate permissions in Google Cloud, and saved that credentials into GOOGLE_CREDENTIALS as a Codefresh Secret. <br>
 For more information on authenticating with Google services, see [here](https://cloud.google.com/storage/docs/authentication#service_accounts){:target="_blank"}. <br>
 For more information on Codefresh pipeline configuration and secrets, see [here](https://codefresh.io/docs/docs/codefresh-yaml/variables/#user-provided-variables){:target="_blank"}. <br>
 {{site.data.callout.end}}

 ## Example 2: Push the chart to Chart Museum
-Chart Museum is a Helm repository *server* that has an HTTP API, pluggable backends, Authentication, and more.
+Chart Museum is a Helm repository *server* that has an HTTP API, pluggable backends, authentication, and more.
-More about it here: [https://github.com/kubernetes-helm/chartmuseum](https://github.com/kubernetes-helm/chartmuseum){:target="_blank"}.
+Read more about [Chart Museum](https://github.com/kubernetes-helm/chartmuseum){:target="_blank"}.

 In this example, we already have a Chart Museum server running, so we'll push the packaged chart to it.
 The steps will be: